PL-SoftwareEngineering2022/MyJenkinsPipelines/README.md

 # MyJenkinsPipelines
-- Constructing a declarive Jenkinsfile
+- Constructing a declarative Jenkinsfile